Thanks for the upvote!

 3. What does the subscriber actually experience?

 Your customer portal is where subscribers decide to stay or leave.
-If basic actions require support tickets, they leave.
+If basic actions require support tickets, friction goes up.

 What matters for portal effectiveness: